 Legend: OC: organic carbon, OM: organic magnesium, N: Nitrogen, P: Phosphorus, K: Potassium

-Experimental design and cultural practice: The seeds of each genotype (Six parents and 30 hybrids) were sown at 10th November 2023 and conducted according to Rouamba et al. (2013), recommendation nursing.
-Transplantation was done at 27th November 2023 in the completely randomization design (CRD) with vigorous.
+Experimental design and cultural practice: The seeds of each genotype (Six parents and 30 hybrids) were sown during 2023 and conducted according to Rouamba et al. (2013), recommendation nursing.
+Transplantation was done on 27th November 2023 in the completely randomization design (CRD) with vigorous.
 Each plant is planted in a pot of 16 liters filled with sterile potting soil composed to 2/3 soil and 1/3 compost.
 The characteristics of soil and compost used is given in table 2.
 The experimental unit consisted of one plant per genotypes replicated ten (10) times.
 Transplanting was done in the afternoon, in order to limit heat stress to plants and promote their good and fast recovery.
 Mineral fertilization consisted of 300 kg/ha NPKB (14-23-14-6) applied two times at 150 kg/ha two weeks after transplanting and at blooming.
 At the second application, 50 kg / ha of urea 46% is mixed to NPKB.
 For plant protection, Mancozeb 80 WG at 2 kg/ha against fungi and Lambda-cyhalothrin + Acetamiprid 215 EC, at 1 L/ha was applied to control caterpillars, aphids and white flies.
 Manual weeding and plant tutoring were conducted on demand throughout the experiment time.

 Data collection: Data were recorded on three parameters groups.
-The first one are vegetative parameters, as plant height (PH, cm); principal stem diameter (PSD, mm) and number of primary ramification (RAM).
+The first one is vegetative parameters, as plant height (PH, cm); principal stem diameter (PSD, mm) and number of primary ramification (RAM).
 The second group is cycle parameter, represented by the days to first flowering and maturity (DFLO and DMAT) expressed at number of days after transplanting.
-The third group are yield and its component, as total number of fruits per plant (TNFP), fruit yield per plant (Yield, g), equatorial fruit diameter (EFD, mm) and individual fruit weight (IFW, g).
+The third group is yield and its components viz., total number of fruits per plant (TNFP), fruit yield per plant (Yield, g), equatorial fruit diameter (EFD, mm) and individual fruit weight (IFW, g).
 All of these characters are according to “descriptors for tomato” proposed Bioversity International (IPGRI, 1996).

-Data analysis: Data were obtained from individual plants and genetics parameters are calculated in Excel according to the following formula:
+Data analysis: Data was obtained from individual plants and genetic parameters were calculated in Excel according to the following formula:

-The values of genotypic (Vg=σ²g) and phenotypic (Vp=σ²p) variance were calculated, using the following formula as suggested by Wricke et al., 1986.
+The values of genotypic (Vg=σ²g) and phenotypic (Vp=σ²p) variance were calculated, using the following formula as suggested by Wricke and Weber, 1986.

 σ²g=MSG-MSEr σ²p=MSGr σ²e=MSEr